What are pituitary tumors?

 These benign tumors are also common.
 They make too much prolactin.
 If you are a woman, high prolactin levels can make your menstrual period irregular, or even stop your period.
 These tumors can also cause you to make breastmilk, even if you are not pregnant or nursing.
 If you are a man, you may have erectile dysfunction or a lack of interest in sex.
 You may also have enlarged breasts, a low sperm count, or less body hair.
 In time, you may have headaches and vision problems.

 These tumors make too much ACTH (adrenocorticotropic hormone).
 This hormone stimulates the adrenal gland to make steroids that affect metabolism.
-These are called glucocorticoids.
+These are called glucocorticoids (cortisol).
 They reduce redness and swelling (inflammation) all over the body.
 They also slow down your immune system.
 Too much ACTH can cause Cushing disease.
 This disease causes fat buildup in your face, neck, back, belly (abdomen), and chest.
 Also your arms and legs tend to become thin.
 You may also have purple stretch marks and high blood pressure.
 These tumors can also weaken your bones.
+Additionally, it can cause diabetes and hypertension.

 Growth hormone-producing tumors